- Getting Around

 I Wouldn’t Go There

 It’s a good idea to avoid visiting and logging into websites where there’s a chance that cybercriminals could capture your identity, passwords, or personal information.
-Avoid doing any shopping or online banking on website that may store your information.
+Avoid doing any shopping or online banking on websites that may store your information.

-Lockup Before You Leave
+Lock up Before You Leave

 You Don’t Have to Share